xixixao/xcode-file-templates/README.md

-XCode File Templates - Guidelines Compliant
+Xcode File Templates - Guidelines Compliant
 ===========================================

-XCode 4 File Templates compliant with the Google Objective-C Style Guide.
+Xcode 4 File Templates compliant with the Google Objective-C Style Guide.

 Introduction
 ------------

-XCode 4 provides template files (used when creating a new file or adding code, f.e. by linking a new outlet or action) which are not compliant with the [Google Objective-C Style Guide](http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml), most notably, they use 4 spaces for tabs and open brackets on new lines.
+Xcode 4 provides template files (used when creating a new file or adding code, f.e. by linking a new outlet or action) which are not compliant with the [Google Objective-C Style Guide](http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml), most notably, they use 4 spaces for tabs and open brackets on new lines.
 This might cause unexpected behavior in
-XCode, which won't follow your custom indentation settings.
+Xcode, which won't follow your custom indentation settings.

 The included templates use **2 spaces** for indentation and put **opening brackets on the same line** as declarations.